-- (iv) that it is an institutional accredited investor within the meaning of Rule 501(a)(1), (2), (3) or (7) of Regulation D under the Securities Act and has such knowledge and experience in financial and business matters as to be capable of evaluating the merits and risks of its investment in the Notes, and it and any accounts for which it is acting are each able to bear the economic risk of its or any such accounts' investment for an indefinite period of time, - (v) that such Institutional Accredited Investor is acquiring such Notes purchased for its own account or for one or more accounts (each of which is an Institutional Accredited Investor) as to each of which it exercises sole investment discretion and not with a view to any distribution of the Notes, subject, nevertheless, to the understanding that the disposition of its property shall at all times be and remain within its control, and - (vi) that, in the event that such Institutional Accredited Investor purchases Notes (or beneficial interests therein), it will acquire Notes (or beneficial interests therein) having a minimum purchase price of at least US\$500,000 (or the approximate equivalent in another Specified Currency). - (m) No sale of U.S. Notes (or beneficial interests therein) to any one purchaser will be for less than US\$200,000 (or its foreign currency equivalent) principal amount or, in the case of sales to Institutional Accredited Investors (other than pursuant to Rule 144A), US\$500,000 (or its foreign currency equivalent) principal amount and no U.S. Note will be issued in connection with such a sale in a smaller principal amount.
-If the purchaser is a non-bank fiduciary acting on behalf of others, then each person for whom it is acting must purchase at least US\$200,000 (or its foreign currency equivalent) or, in the case of sales to Institutional Accredited Investors (other than pursuant to Rule 144A), US\$500,000 (or its foreign amount of Registered Notes.

-"U.S. Note" means Registered Notes (whether in definitive form or represented by a Registered Global Note) that, in their initial distribution, are: (i) issued by the Issuer directly to Institutional Accredited Investors in a transaction complying with Section 4(a)(2) of the Securities Act or (ii) sold by one or more Dealer(s) to QIBs in accordance with the requirements of Rule 144A.
+- (iv) that it is an Institutional Accredited Investor and has such knowledge and experience in financial and business matters as to be capable of evaluating the merits and risks of its investment in the Notes, and it and any accounts for which it is acting are each able to bear the economic risk of its or any such accounts' investment for an indefinite period of time, - (v) that such Institutional Accredited Investor is acquiring such Notes purchased for its own account or for one or more accounts (each of which is an Institutional Accredited Investor) as to each of which it exercises sole investment discretion and not with a view to any distribution of such Notes, subject, nevertheless, to the understanding that the disposition of its property shall at all times be and remain within its control, and - (vi) that, in the event that such Institutional Accredited Investor purchases Notes (or beneficial interests therein), it will acquire Notes (or beneficial interests therein) having a minimum purchase price of at least US\$500,000 (or the approximate equivalent in another Specified Currency) (or such other amount set forth in the applicable Final Terms). - (m) No sale of U.S. Notes (or beneficial interests therein) to any one purchaser will be for less than US\$200,000 (or its foreign currency equivalent) principal amount or, in the case of sales to Institutional Accredited Investors pursuant to Section 4(a)(2) of the Securities Act, US\$500,000 (or its foreign currency equivalent) principal amount and no U.S. Note will be issued in connection with such a sale in a smaller principal amount.
+If the purchaser is a non-bank fiduciary acting on behalf of others, then each person for whom it is acting must purchase at least US\$200,000 (or its foreign currency equivalent) or, in the case of sales to Institutional Accredited Investors pursuant to Section 4(a)(2) of the Securities Act, US\$500,000 (or its foreign currency equivalent) principal amount of Registered Notes (in each case, or such other amount as may be set forth in the applicable Final Terms). - "U.S. Note" means Registered Notes (whether in definitive form or represented by a Registered Global Note) that, in their initial distribution, are: (i) issued by the Issuer directly to Institutional Accredited Investors in a transaction complying with Section 4(a)(2) of the Securities Act or (ii) sold by one or more Dealer(s) to QIBs in accordance with the requirements of Rule 144A.